Safety and security

 Express kidnappings - short-term opportunistic abductions, aimed at extracting cash from the victim - also occur.
 Victims can be targeted or selected at random and held while criminals empty their bank accounts with stolen cash cards.
 Most cases in major cities involve victims that have been picked up by taxis hailed from the street.
 There have been incidents where those who have resisted the kidnappers’ demands have been killed.

 Drugs, organised crime and terrorism are inextricably linked.
-Control of the drugs trade is a major driver of much of the armed conflict.
-In July 2017 the UN reported that coca cultivation in Colombia had increased by 50% between 2015-16.
 There’s evidence of high levels of coca cultivation in the following Departments in Colombia: Nariño, Cauca, Putumayo, Caquetá, Meta,Guaviare, the Catatumbo region in the Norte de Santander department, northern Antioquia, and southern Bolivar.
 There’s a risk to your safety in any area where coca, marijuana or opium poppies are cultivated and near to cocaine processing labs.

 If you travel to the ‘Lost City’ in the Sierra Nevada de Santa Marta, you should only do so as part of an organised tour.

 The archaeological park at San Agustin is located in the department of Huila.
-The FCO doesn’t advise against travel to this department, but the department is known for activity by illegal armed groups.
 You should enter and leave the park on the main road through Neiva or Popayán.

 The tourist site of Caño Cristales is located in the department of Meta, in the Parque Nacional Natural de la Macarena.
 If you’re travelling to Caño Cristales, only do so with a reputable tour company, and travel by air to and from the town of La Macarena.